NABA South Texas

 Metalmarks / Brushfoots / Skippers

-There are about 300 species of butterflies that have been recorded in the Lower Rio Grande Valley (LRGV) of South Texas.
-About one half of these same species are LRGV specialties that do not normally occur elsewhere in the United States.
-A phenomenal 50% of these specialties are " unique" and not found north of this region.
+There are over 300 species of butterflies that have been recorded in the Lower Rio Grande Valley (LRGV) of South Texas.
+Over one half of these same species are LRGV specialties that do not normally occur elsewhere in the United States.
+A total of 91 of these specialties butterflies are " unique" and not found north of this region.

 Click to view image (use back button to return to this page)